grahamcarman/docs/astro/cloud-ide/quickstart.md

 To complete this quickstart, you need:

-- Workspace Editor permissions in an [Astro Workspace](manage-workspaces.md).
+- Workspace Operator permissions in an [Astro Workspace](manage-workspaces.md).
 - Optional.
 A database hosted in one of the following services:

   - GCP BigQuery